GEARED TOWARD SAVINGS

 Even if you bypass the Costco Auto Program when you're in the market for another car, you can still take advantage of another of the program's perks: Costco members get 15 percent off parts, labor, and accessories at the 3,000-plus dealerships that partner with Costco.
 The discount isn't good on oil changes, tires, and airbags, however, and savings are capped at $500.

 While selection is hit and miss, Costco often has some enviable deals on car seats.
-For instance, a recent visit revealed the Graco 4Ever, which converts from an infant seat all the way up to a booster, for $200 compared with $300 at Buy Buy Baby and Target, or $260 on Amazon.
-Parents of older kids can save on the Evenflo RightFit booster, which was $70 at Costco and $90 at Buy Buy Baby and Target.
-Finally, the Safety 1st Multifit 3-in-1 is a Costco exclusive for $100 that can accommodate babies as small as 5 pounds and kids as heavy as 100 pounds.
+For instance, we once spotted the Graco 4Ever, which converts from an infant seat all the way up to a booster, for $200 compared with $300 at Buy Buy Baby and Target, or $260 on Amazon.
+However, in this competitive product category, it’s essential to compare prices.
+Costco’s recent price of $60 for the Graco High-Back TurboBooster LX seems like a hard-to-beat deal, but Walmart, Amazon, and Target all undercut that price by $5.

-Members typically get a full 36-month warranty on Costco-purchased batteries, but a recent visit to Costco found that number had jumped to 42 months.
+Members typically get a full warranty on Costco-purchased batteries, and while the time period varies depending on the battery, anywhere from 36 to 42 months is typical.
 Costco sells only Interstate brand batteries, which generally score well in expert testing.
-Prices are solid, too: For instance, an Interstate 51R-500 battery that would fit a 2015 Honda Accord was $73 on a recent Costco visit; a similar Everstart Maxx battery sold by Walmart was about $107, and an AutoCraft battery from Advance Auto Parts was $125.
+Prices are solid, too: For instance, an Interstate 51R-500 battery that would fit a 2015 Honda Accord was $73 on a recent Costco visit; a similar Everstart Maxx battery sold by Walmart was about $107, and a similar AutoCraft battery from Advance Auto Parts was $160.

 Of course, you can also find tires at Costco, and lots of them.
 The warehouse club sells brands including Michelin and Bridgestone's Ecopia and Dueler lines.
 Whether you'll save, of course, depends on the kind you'll need, but Costco typically offers competitive deals on installation: It was runner-up in Cheapism's analysis of the best chains for tire installation.
 Its $15-a-tire package includes mounting, new rubber valve stems, and nitrogen inflation.
 Costco also throws in free lifetime rotations, balancing, inflation checks, and flat repairs and a road-hazard warranty.

 If you're tired of hearing your groceries or other cargo slide around in the trunk, Costco might be a good place to look for organizers that can be toted from the car to the house and back again.
-Available in-store recently:
+In store, we’ve seen convenient pop-up organizers, cargo bins, and collapsible crates for at least a few bucks less than they’ve sold elsewhere, including Amazon.
+Keep an eye out throughout the year, but spring is especially good time to shop when organization products tend to hit stores.